The Banking Regulation Review: European Union

 iv Reform of the EU supervisory framework

 The ESAs were established to oversee the European financial system at a microprudential level and to achieve convergence between Member States on technical rules and coordination between national supervisors.
-The ESAs' powers go beyond those of the old Level 3 Committees, and their role is no longer merely advisory.
-Indeed, the operations of the ESAs were subject to public consultation by the Commission in spring 2017 with a view to clarifying their role and to building a clearer overview of areas where their effectiveness and efficiency might be strengthened and improved.
+The operations of the ESAs were subject to public consultation by the Commission in spring 2017 with a view to clarifying their role and to building a clearer overview of areas where their effectiveness and efficiency might be strengthened and improved.
 This resulted in the Commission publishing legislative proposals for reforming the ESAs.
 A final legislative reform package, as adopted by the Parliament and the Council, was published in the Official Journal on 27 December 2019 and entered into force on 30 December 2019.
-These supervisory structures, and the recent reforms, are discussed further in Section XIX.
+These supervisory structures, and the recent reforms, are discussed further in Section XXI.

 The following is a brief description of some of the most important EU legislation affecting the regulation of banks, and several recent legislative initiatives that will affect banking activities in the European Union.

-The CRD IV package (as amended) continues to set out prudential rules for banks on a solo and on a consolidated basis, including solo and consolidated capital and liquidity requirements.
-Consolidated supervision is, broadly, carried out in respect of groups or subgroups headed by parent undertakings incorporated in the European Economic Area (EEA).5 In addition, banks are required to include participations6 within the scope of consolidated supervision.
+CRD IV sets out prudential rules for banks on a solo and on a consolidated basis, including solo and consolidated capital and liquidity requirements.
+Consolidated supervision is, broadly, carried out in respect of groups or subgroups headed by parent undertakings incorporated in the European Economic Area (EEA).7 In addition, banks are required to include participations8 within the scope of consolidated supervision.

-The CRD IV package continues to enshrine passport rights for credit institutions, including banks, which broadly allow a bank authorised in one Member State of the EEA to provide a range of services for which it is so authorised in other Member States, or to establish a branch in other Member States to provide such services, without having to obtain additional authorisation from the regulators in those Member States.
-The most important features of the CRD IV package are summarised below.
+Importantly, CRD IV also enshrines passport rights for credit institutions, including banks, which broadly allow a bank authorised in one Member State of the EEA to provide a range of services for which it is so authorised in other Member States, or to establish a branch in other Member States to provide such services, without having to obtain additional authorisation from the regulators in those Member States.
+The most important features of CRD IV are summarised below.